 Although most people would prefer to retire 'early' (before 65) or on time, the study didn't talk about how they feel about continuing to work.
 It's possible that lots of older Aussies don't love their job so much they can't imagine leaving it, but they're also perfectly content with continuing to work, especially if there are financial practicalities to consider.

 It's also clear that some baby boomers expect to rely on things other than work and super for their retirement income.
 For example, 40% of them reckon super is the best way to save for retirement - but close behind, 34% reckon property is the best bet, and 6% say shares outside super.

-¹Retirement Expectations Study, prepared for News Corp, January 2017 ²https://www.theatlantic.com/business/archive/2014/10/how-retirement-was-invented/381802/ This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
+¹Retirement Expectations Study, prepared for News Corp, January 2017 ²https://www.theatlantic.com/business/archive/2014/10/how-retirement-was-invented/381802/ *Personal advice is limited to BUSSQ products and is advice on insurance, investment choice, contributions and retirement.
+The cost of this advice is included in the BUSSQ Trustee related costs and this advice is provided by Link Advice Pty Ltd (ABN 36 105 811 836 AFSL 258145).
+This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
 Past performance is no guarantee of future performance.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).
-BUSSQ owns Skylight Financial Solutions Pty Ltd (ABN 46 076 835 848, AFSL 450139), the company that provides financial advice to our members.